 This plan reduces last-minute stress and errors.

-Why Elite Families Choose CollegeCommit
+Why Families Choose CollegeCommit

 Families at this stage want structure and oversight.
 They want timing, documents, and credit alignment managed before deadlines pass.